RasaHQ/tutorial-migrating-dialogflow-to-rasa/README.md

 The repository consists of two directories:

 - **dialogflow-assistant** contains the files of the place_finder assistant implementation in DialogFlow.
 - **rasa-assistant** contains the files of the same assistant migrated to Rasa.
+You should use the files of this directory if you want to follow the tutorial step-by-step.

 To run this assistant you will need a [Google Place API](https://developers.google.com/places/web-service/get-api-key) key which you should provide inside the credentials.yml file of these directories.

 ## Setup and installation

-In order to Run this assistant on Rasa, you will need Rasa NLU, Rasa Core libraries and few additional dependencies.
+In order to Run this assistant on Rasa, you will need Rasa NLU, Rasa Core libraries and a few additional dependencies.
 You can install them all by running the following command:

 ```
 pip install -r requirements.txt